-Here, I will explore whether different forms of creativity can align with each other.
+Here, I will explore whether different forms of creativity might align with each other.

 New Model of Memory

 It has been known for some time that the hippocampus is the place for short-term memories while the cortex is home to long-term memories.
 It has been thought that hippocampus provides the necessary environmental cues, which are transmitted to the cortex where learning-dependent associations take place.

 But recent neurological research has shown that (in mice) memories are formed simultaneously in the hippocampus and the pre-frontal cortex (i.e short term memories are not simply processed into long term memories), and once a long term memory is established it is not necessary to connect to this through the short term memory system.

 Researchers labeled memory cells in three parts of the brain: the prefrontal cortex, the hippocampus (HPC), and the basolateral amygdala (BLA).
 Notably, they found the BLA stores both positive and negative emotional associations to a memory in conjunction with the PFC and HPC…memories appear to be formed rapidly and simultaneously in both the prefrontal cortex and the hippocampus on the day an initial memory is created.
 Then, the memory is consolidated in the PFC over time.. memory cells in the amygdala appear necessary for the communication of a spectrum of emotions linked to a particular memory.
 The amygdala acts as a type of emotional relay station between the hippocampus and prefrontal cortex.

 This revised view of the human memory may help us better understand creativity, for example could different memory systems being supporting bounded versus unbounded forms of creativity?